 We are a medical device company that develops and commercializes innovative platforms for performing minimally invasive surgical procedures in the brain and heart under direct, intra-procedural MRI guidance.
 We have two product platforms.
 Our ClearPoint system, which is in commercial use, is used to perform minimally invasive surgical procedures in the brain.
-We anticipate that our ClearTrace system, which is a product candidate still in development, will be used to perform minimally invasive surgical procedures in the heart.
-In 2015, we suspended development of the ClearTrace system so that we could focus our resources on the ClearPoint system.
+We anticipate that our ClearTrace system, which is a product candidate still in development, will be used to perform minimally invasive surgical procedures on the ClearPoint system.
 Both systems utilize intra-procedural MRI to guide the procedures and are designed to work in a hospital's existing MRI suite.
 We believe that our two product platforms, subject to appropriate regulatory clearance and approval, will deliver better patient outcomes, enhance revenue potential for both physicians and hospitals, and reduce costs to the healthcare system.